chrisgurney/things2md/README.md

 ### Markdown Notes

-Sometimes I end up writing a lot in my Things3 tasks.
-If you're ilke me, the `markdown_note` template type allows you to format tasks (or projects?) as full Markdown note.
+Sometimes I end up writing a lot in my Things tasks, and would rather just copy/paste it as-is into Obsidian.
+For this purpose, the `markdown_note` template type allows you to output tasks as formatted Markdown notes.

 For example, using the provided `note` template outputs each individual task as follows:

-- the task name become a header;
+- the task name becomes a header;
 - notes become the body text;
 - subtasks follow as a list;
 - and each note is separated by a line (`---`).